FORWRDFORWRDHQ

 Look at the 2026-2027 schedule.
 Chicago and Malibu grab headlines, but the real story is geographic coverage of the demographic map where pickleball participation rates are highest.
 The PPA is systematically claiming territory in markets where the sport has organic growth potential, not manufactured buzz.

-This explains why Kansas City matters more than another New York or Los Angeles tournament.
+This explains why Kansas City matters more than another NEW YORK or Los Angeles tournament.
 Coastal markets are saturated with sports entertainment options.
 Heartland markets are hungry for professional sports they can access and afford.

 The Tournament Economics Make Sense